MaherMuhtadi/Bank-Teller-App/README.md

 $ npm run dev
 ```

-Use `npm run build` to build the finished project.
+Use `npm run build` to build the finished project for production.